amortensen/dots-architecture/draft-ietf-dots-architecture.md

 {: #fig-recursive-signaling title="Recursive Signaling"}

-In {{fig-recursive-signaling}}, client Cc signals a request for mitigation across inter-domain signaling session A to the DOTS server Sn belonging to the example.net domain.
+In {{fig-recursive-signaling}}, client Cc signals a request for mitigation across inter-domain signaling session 1 to the DOTS server Sn belonging to the example.net domain.
 DOTS server Sn enables mitigation on mitigator Mn.
-DOTS server Sn is half of DOTS gateway Gn, being deployed logically back-to-back with DOTS client Cn, which has pre-existing inter-domain signaling session B with the DOTS server So belonging to the example.org domain.
+DOTS server Sn is half of DOTS gateway Gn, being deployed logically back-to-back with DOTS client Cn, which has pre-existing inter-domain signaling session 2 with the DOTS server So belonging to the example.org domain.
 At any point, DOTS server Sn MAY recurse an on-going mitigation request through DOTS client Cn to DOTS server So, in the expectation that mitigator Mo will be activated to aid in the defense